lubianat/WikidataIntegrator_docs/advanced_item_engine_parameters.md

 It will still update references of existing statements that match the data, though.

+## search_only

+A boolean that sets the `WDItemEngine` to only look for the item on Wikidata, and never update it.
+Good for checks.

+## item_data

+Modified from docs:

+A Python JSON object corresponding to the Wikidata item in the `wd_item_id` slot.
+This can be used in conjunction with wd_item_id in order to provide raw data directly, instead of using the `data` slot with `WDBaseDataType` objects.

+## debug

+A boolean that sets up debug mode, providing verbose output.

+# data`-based inference of item ID parameters

+## core_props

+Modified from docs:
+        A set of property IDs to be considered when inferring an Wikidata item based on `data`.
+        If None, all Wikidata properties with a [distinct values constraint](https://www.wikidata.org/wiki/Q21502410) will be used.

+## core_prop_match_thresh

+From docs:
+    The proportion of core props that must match during retrieval of an item

 # Fast run parameters

 More on that mode in the [fast run tutorial](./advanced_fast_run.md).